8.4.0.3

 Note 3:

-By default, RadCORE will remove the "alClient" from every "TUniScrollBox" and apply an anchor to avoid some anomalies in rendering.
+By default, RadCORE will remove the "alClient" from all "TUniScrollBox" objects and apply anchoring to avoid rendering issues.

-If you want to keep the "alClient" just use the attribute:
+If you want to keep the "alClient" attribute, simply use the following attribute:

 [[scrollbox:reset-off]]